OriginTrail/ChatDKG/examples/langchain/README.md

 node dkg-demo.js
 ```

-The console will print a UAL, copy that for the next step.
+The console will print a Uniform Asset Locator (UAL), copy that for the next step.
 ## Generate TSV

 Next, run the generate-tsv.js script with the UAL as an argument: